Frankie Brady: 1986–88

 During mid-1988 a mysterious man comes to town, leading Frankie to tell Jennifer Max is not his biological brother and that the "mystery man" was Max's abusive father, Trent.
 Frankie leaves town with Max; Jennifer, not knowing whom Trent is, develops a friendship with him.
-After Frankie and Max are involved in a car accident, Trent's identity is exposed but he chosees not to pursue the custody of Max, and leaves town.
+After Frankie and Max are involved in a car accident, Trent's identity is exposed but he chooses not to pursue the custody of Max, and leaves town.
 Frankie leaves Salem in September 1988 after he is accepted into Columbia University.